CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/li-power-2023/index.md

 - article-journal
 publication: 'in *Neurocomputing* [SCI,JCR Q1]'
 doi: 10.1016/j.neucom.2022.11.001
-abstract: Deep Neural Networks (DNNs) have developed rapidly in data privacy protection applications such as medical treatment and ﬁnance.
+abstract: <div class="justify-align">Deep Neural Networks (DNNs) have developed rapidly in data privacy protection applications such as medical treatment and ﬁnance.
 However, DNNs require high-speed and high-memory computers in terms of computation, otherwise training can be very lengthy.
 Furthermore, DNNs are often not available in resource-constrained mobile